 Facebook has become an essential tool in everyday life.
 It has made significant contributions to transportation, health, communication, economy, education, and many other industrial fields.
 Researchers have been exploring Facebook in education in many diverse countries.
 In spite of their efforts in the last decade, there is still a general lack of interest in using Facebook in education for Libyan schools abroad.
 There are more than 60 Libyan schools outside Libya.
 However, research about Facebook in education in the Libyan context has not yet been found.
 The purpose of this study is to explore Facebook as an educational tool for the transnational Libyan schools and investigate how the teachers and students in these Libyan schools use Facebook for non-educational and educational purposes employing the uses and gratification theory developed by Bulmer and Katz which aims to explain the relationship between an audience and how this audience uses media.
 Two case studies were conducted to answer the research questions.
 First, interviews with teachers and students were conducted.
-Second, observation of Facebook pages and groups of the two schools was one the instrument to collect data and understand the main ideas of using Facebook in these schools.
-Third, observation of classroom teaching was one the instrument to collect data and understand the usage of Facebook inside the classrooms.
-Findings show that most of the teachers integrated different features of Facebook for non-educational and educational purposes.
-This integration promoted active learning, which supports the engagement of the students during all the process of teaching and learning inside and outside classrooms.
-The teachers developed the use of Facebook daily as a primary tool to connect with the students, administers, and parents.
-For the teachers, Facebook was not considered as a social tool all the time students use it inside classroom.
-Through classroom observations, the analyses of the schools' Facebook pages and groups revealed that different
+Second, observation of Facebook pages and groups of the two schools was one the instrument to collect data and understand the usage of Facebook in side the classrooms.
+Findings show that most of the teachers integrated different features of Facebook daily as a primary tool to connect with the students during all the process of teaching and learning inside and outside classrooms.
+The teachers developed the use of Facebook pages and groups revealed that different features of Facebook and learning and industional purposes.
+This integration promoted active learning, which supports the engagement of the students during all the process of teaching and learning inside and outside classrooms, the analyses of the schools' Facebook pages and groups revealed that different features of Facebook pages and groups revealed that different features of Facebook pages and groups revealed that different features of Facebook pages and groups revealed that diffe